 If you hadn't heard of Ultra Config Generator until today I would highly recommend you check it out.
 We designed the product to allow network engineers to generate and automate network configuration in a highly flexible, efficient and elegant manner.
-Our customers love the application and I hope that you will too.
+Our users love the application and I hope that you will too.

 Take care until next time!